Get

 Is It Safe to Put an Older Dog Under Anesthesia for Teeth Cleaning?

-Your veterinarian and staff want your dog to be as safe as possible, so they take various precautionary steps before giving any sedation or anesthetic drugs to your pet.
+The veterinarian and staff want your dog to be as safe as possible, so they take various precautionary steps before giving any sedation or anesthetic drugs to your pet.
 These include exams to listen to the heart and lungs and to just check over your dog.
 It typically occurs along with checking their teeth to determine if a dental cleaning is necessary.

 They will also likely do pre-anesthetic blood work and a urinalysis to check organ function, especially if you have an older pup or one with a health condition like diabetes, kidney disease, or Cushing’s.
 They may also take X-rays to look at the heart and lungs if they feel that it’s necessary.
 An ECG or further testing may be needed too.

 While your pet is anesthetized, they will be under constant supervision, with their vital signs monitored to ensure that they are doing well.
-If anything becomes even slightly abnormal, your vet will be able to administer emergency medications to combat the anesthesia and wake your dog quickly.
+If anything becomes even slightly abnormal, the vet will be able to administer emergency medications to combat the anesthesia and wake your dog quickly.

 Once your dog’s teeth are descaled, polished, and checked over, they will be allowed to wake up slowly—again, with supervision—and they likely won’t be allowed to go home until they are back to normal.

 You can help reduce anesthetic risk by making sure your pup is as healthy as possible.
 This means providing them with regular veterinary care, vaccinations, and preventative meds for heartworm, fleas, and ticks and keeping them at a healthy weight.
-Be sure to tell your vet about all medications that your dog is taking, and talk to them about any abnormalities or changes that you have noticed.
+Be sure to tell the vet about all medications that your dog is taking, and talk to them about any abnormalities or changes that you have noticed.

 vet cleaning dog's teeth